reserve-protocol/protocol/docs/system-design.md

 Anticipated value: `0.00025e18` = 0.025% per block
 Reasonable range: 1e12 to 1e16

-## oneshotPauseDuration
+## oneshotFreezeDuration

 Dimension: `{s}`

-The number of seconds a oneshot pause should last.
-That is, a pause performed by the pauser role, which can only be used once.
-The owner can pause indefinitely.
+The number of seconds a freeze performed by a non-governance freezer.
+Governance can freeze indefinitely.

 Anticipated value: `864000` = 10 days
 Reasonable range: 3600 to 31536000